rachaelkalicun/evercooked_blog/source/newsletters/mardi-gras-shrove-tuesday-2025.html.md

 ![British Pancakes](/images/mardi-gras-2025/crepe.jpg)

-In the UK, Shrove Tuesday is all about pancakes, but not the thick, fluffy versions with maple syrup that Americans expect.
+In the UK, Shrove Tuesday is all about pancakes, but not the thick, fluffy ones with maple syrup that Americans expect.
 Instead, these are thin crepe-like pancakes.

 I make savory ones for dinner.
 I fill the vegetarian ones with sautéed spinach, mushrooms, sun-dried tomatoes, and goat cheese.
 The meat ones are filled with ham, brie, and cornichons (mini pickles).

-For dessert, the classic British version is simply topped with lemon juice and sugar.
+For dessert, the classic version in Britain is simply topped with lemon juice and sugar.
 I also make a chocolate version with bananas and roasted walnuts.

 This simple dish connects us to family traditions while we create our own memories each year.